-The purpose of the Tennessee Diploma Project is to align our curriculum to make sure we give students, parents and teachers a pathway to reach those high standards.
-We want to make sure that our tests and graduation requirements reflect that our students really are prepared for workforce training or college.
+The purpose of the Tennessee Diploma Project is to align our curriculum to make sure we give students, parents and teachers a pathway to reach those high

 The goal is to build stakeholder support for raising education standards.
 Both higher education and the business community play key roles.
 These groups feel that graduates need: